mds2/markdown-cv/mschuresko-resume.md

 - Developed shader effects to mimic effects rendered in an offline movie on an embedded GPU in a car dashboard.

+Hooked was a small no-VC software company that funded development of internal projects by contracting out employees to Bay Area companies that needed mobile OpenGL development.
+It was especially busy around the early days of the mobile revolution.

+It was here that I caught up from "circa 1990s OpenGL" to what was then "modern" WebGL.

+I wrote C++ and OpenGL code that ran on some surprisingly exotic embedded platforms, learned how to performance-tune shader code without introspective tools, tuned CPU code for image pre-processing on frustratingly small CPUs, and first learned of the flexibility of GPU-side shaders for mimicing effects prototyped by artists via traditional movie-render software.
+I am continually surprised to find that shader performance rules of thumb I learned during this era no longer apply, and that the valuable knowledge I acquired was not these rules of thumb by themselves, but how to discover them.

 ## Education